Crypto-TII/TLS1.3/rust/readme.md

 with standard websites rather than just our own rust server, then its CRYPTO\_SETTING should be set to use TYPICAL.

-For more testing possibilities see the readme file in the original C++ version
+For more testing possibilities see the readme file in the C++ version